eGroupTeam/eGroupAI-faceRecognition-JAVA/README.md

 		*	Format：JPG、PNG

 # Function
-## Recognize - Retrieve Face
+## Retrieve
-Start the FaceRecognize engine and retrieve frame or face to folder you set.
+Start the FaceRecognize engine and the engine will start to recognize the source you input, you can control cli to retrieve frame or face to your folder.

-## Recognize - Detect Face
-Start the FaceRecognize engine won't retrieve frame or face to folder you set.

 ## Train
 You can use list.txt that contain face's path name face's name to train the model.